iptv-org/iptv/.github/CONTRIBUTING.md

 # Contributing Guide

+**Do you have an idea how to improve the project?**

+Create an [issue](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=discussion&template=feature-request.md&title=Propose%3A+xxx) with a detailed description of your idea.

+**Do you want to report a broadcast that is not working?**

+Create an [issue](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=broken+stream&template=broken-stream.md&title=Fix%3A+xxx) with a description of the channel (**IMPORTANT:** an issue should contain a report for only one channel, otherwise it will be closed immediately).

+**Do you want to replace the broken stream link?**

+- make sure that the link you want to add works.
+It is recommended to use [VLC media player](https://www.videolan.org/vlc/index.html) for this.
+- check if the channel is working outside your country.
+You can use services like [streamtest.in](https://streamtest.in/) to do this.
+- find the file that contains the original link.
+You can use a [GitHub Search](https://github.com/search/advanced?q=CNN+repo%3Aiptv-org%2Fiptv+path%3A%2Fchannels&type=Code) to do this (**IMPORTANT:** the file must be in the `channels/` folder).

 **Do you want to report a channel that is not on the playlist?**

 Create an [issue](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=channel+request&template=channel-request.md&title=Add%3A+xxx) with a description of the channel (**IMPORTANT:** an issue should contain a request for only one channel, otherwise it will be closed immediately).

-**Do you have an idea how to improve the project?**

-Create an [issue](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=discussion&template=feature-request.md&title=Propose%3A+xxx) with a detailed description of your idea.

 **Would you like to add a new channel to playlist?**